engina/the-internet-book/README.md

 At this point, you might be wondering, instead of sending just 1 and 0, why don't we send 2, 3, 4 too ?
 So that we could have sent more information with each bit.
 To do that, circuits must interpret different voltage levels as different numbers.
 Well, rest assured, I've heard that it has been tried but 1, 0 design won over time. [find references]

-Anyway, back to reailty.
+Anyway, back to reality.
 So, if we send 8 bits, it can represent 256 (2<sup>8</sup>) different information, that is values from 0 to 255.
 Note: In computer world everything starts from index 0.

+So, we've learnt what a bit means and what all those mysterious ones and zeroes they use in Hollywood hacker movies really are!
+Not too bad for a first chapter, right ?

 USB
 ----